saraheig/biopocket-interface/README.md

 Images are stored on [Amazon](https://github.com/MediaComem/biopocket/blob/master/IMAGES-WORKFLOW.md#sauvegarde-des-images-sur-amazon) with this [convention](https://github.com/MediaComem/biopocket/blob/master/IMAGES-WORKFLOW.md#convention-de-nommage).

 **Attention** : In the application, there are two main categories of images.
-- Main images: Each theme and each action has one main image.
-The main image must be named with the code of the theme or action and the keyword "main" (`CODE-main.jpg`) and **the link must not be indicated in the database interface**.
+- **Main images**: Each theme and each action has one main image.
+The main image must be named with the code of the theme or action and the keyword "main" (`CODE-main.jpg`) and **the image must not be indicated in the database interface**.
-- Secondary images: Each theme and each task could have several secondary images.
-These secondary images must be named with the code and a name (`CODE-name.jpg`).
-Moreover, **the link must be indicated in the database interface in one of the fields related to a description**.
+- **Secondary images**: Each theme and each task could have several secondary images.
+These secondary images must be named with the code of the theme or task and a name (`CODE-name.jpg`).
+Moreover, **the image must be indicated in the database interface in one of the fields related to a description**.

 In the database interface, **image syntax** looks like this: